-If you’re in Osaka (or going there) and want to know what to do in Osaka then I can help you.
+If you’re in Osaka (or going there) and want to know the best things to do in Osaka then I can help you.
 I spent 1-month living thereand these are my recommendations for what to see and do.

 Although Tokyo takes the prize for the most vibrant city, and Kyoto for the most historical, Osaka holds its own as the down to earth city of Japan and you will find activities in the city and nearby that you will enjoy.

 1. Osaka Castle (Osaka-jo)

-Yes there are a lot of castles to see in Japan and I have found more impressive ones than Osaka Castle, but it’s worth the visit and is one of the main attractions in Osaka to see, especially in regards to history.
+Yes there are a lot of castles to see in Japan and I have found more impressive ones than Osaka Castle, but it’s worth the visit and is one of the main attractions in Osaka, especially in regards to history.

-The original castle dates back to 1583 but everything you will see nowadays is from 1931 onwards.
+The original castle dates back to 1583 but everything you see nowadays is from 1931 onwards.

 It sits right in the middle of the city and is a big part of the Osaka skyline.

 One of the great things about the castle area is the park that surrounds it and the moats around the castle.
 It’s very peaceful to relax in and get away from the bustle of the city for a while.

-The Osaka Expo Park (Expo 70 Commemorative Park) is not central in Osaka as it’s between 30-50 minutes north of the city (depending which route you take), but if cherry blossom trees (early April for the blossoming season) and nature are your thing then you should go there for a few hours.
+The Osaka Expo Park (Expo 70 Commemorative Park) is not in central Osaka as it’s between 30-50 minutes north of the city (depending on which route you take), but if cherry blossom trees (early April for the blossoming season) and nature are your things then you should go there for a few hours.

 It also has some museums such as the National Museum of Ethnology and a landscaped Japanese garden.